Getting Started with Thermal Energy Networks

 Include a range of perspectives if you can, from people working in clean energy or involved in city or town governance to business leaders or students.
 You can emphasize that expertise is appreciated but not required, as you can learn together.

-Is your town already considering geothermal or Thermal Energy Networks?
+Is your town already considering Thermal Energy Networks?

 2